tamadate/Aerosol_charge_distribution_calculator/README.md

 # Particle-Charge-Distribution-Calculator
 ## Overall
 As shown in following figure, this code assume that the particle size distribution is changed by passing through the high concentration ion sppace (i.e., ionizer).
-The initial charge distribution is given as Nz(dp,0) and it is changed to Nz(dp,t) by colliding with ions for residence time in the ionizer (t).
+The initial charge distribution is given as Nz(dp,0) and it is changed to $N_z(d_p,t)$ by colliding with ions for residence time in the ionizer (t).
 ## Theory
 ### Population balance equaiton
 The elementary reaction of the charging process is the second order reaction as: